 While organic social media marketing is free outside of the time and resources spent creating and publishing that content, advertising involves dollars used to promote your content to a specific audience.

-Social media results, like PPC ads, will have varied results that depend on how many other people are running ads and at what cost, too.
-This means seasonal changes in the effectiveness of ads, such as around election time or the holidays when more people are throwing money into paid ads.
+Social media results, like PPC ads, will vary depending on how many other people are running ads and at what cost.
+This means seasonal changes in the effectiveness of ads, such as around election time or the holidays when more people are spending money on paid ads.

 Email Marketing